freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 First, let me tell you how I got my first job.

 ### Story Time: How Did a Teacher in His 30s Get His First Developer Job?

+*Last time on Story Time: Quincy hit the hackathon circuit hard, even winning a few of the events.
+He was building his reputation as a developer who was "dangerous" with JavaScript.
+Not super skilled.
+Just dangerous...*

 I had just finished a long day of learning at the Santa Barbara downtown library, sipping tea and building projects.